JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 [...]
 ```

 The reason is that methods are selected based on the input arguments.
 There is a simple rule:  the most specific method definition matching the number and types of the arguments will be executed.
-We can use the `methods` function to get the list of all methods defined for the `rate` function.
+We use the `methods` function to list all methods defined for the `rate` function.

 ```julia
 julia> methods(rate)